-Recent totaljobs research has revealed that two in three UK workers have quit a job due to a lack of available learning and development (L&D) opportunities.
+Recent Totaljobs research has revealed that two in three UK workers have quit a job due to a lack of available learning and development (L&D) opportunities.

 With these two things in mind, alongside rising candidate demands and with unemployment at its lowest since the mid-70s, it seems that the importance of employee retention has never been higher.

-The study also indicates that in the shadow of a widespread skills shortage, the UK workforce keen and committed to improving their expertise, leaving the onus on employers to provide them the opportunity.
+The study also indicates that in the shadow of a widespread skills shortage, the UK workforce is keen and committed to improving their expertise, leaving the onus on employers to provide them the opportunity.

-The call for L&D
+The call for learning and development

 The study of over 2,600 jobseekers and almost 100 employers revealed that 9 in 10 UK workers want their employer to offer training courses to allow them to develop new skills.